ihucos/plash/README.md

 :touch myfile
 ```

 But this is actually just for quick one-shot functions.
 You can implement new actions by importing python modules that have callables registered with the plash.eval.register decorator.
+See stdlib.py for examples.
 ```
 plash ubuntu --no-stdlib :import myplashlib :funcyfunc
 ```